vincentliu98/VoogaSalad/README.md

 * User can customize background music for the game and also customize sound effect on actions in playing the game.

+* User has a social center where he or she can see all the games he or she has created.

 * `TO BE ADDED`

 ## Impression